Q4 STEAM: Roller Coaster Design & Engineering Challenge

 Kinetic energy: Kinetic energy is the energy of motion. definitions of kinetic and potential energy on TeacherTube

-Energy loss: When energy is transformed from one form to another, or moved from one place to another, or from one system to another there is some energy loss.
+Energy loss: When energy is converted from one form to another, or moved from one place to another, there can be some energy loss (e.g. when the coaster wheels run on the track some of the energy is converted to heat on the metal rails of the track)

 Friction: Friction is the resistance that one surface or object encounters when moving over another.